Skip to content

 b: MORE_THANUse a switching function to determine how many of the input variables are more than a certain cutoff.
 More details ARGthe values input to this function=d SWITCHThis keyword is used if you want to employ an alternative to the continuous swiching function defined above={RATIONAL R_0=0.2}

-You can use all the switching function options described in the documentation for LESS_THAN here in place of RATIONAL.
+as this syntax allows you to use all the switching function options described in the documentation for LESS_THAN here in place of RATIONAL.

 Non rank zero arguments